programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ---
 title: "Extracting Illustrated Pages from Digital Libraries with Python"
 authors: "Stephen Krewson"
-date: FIXME (date the lesson was moved to the jekyll repository and the added to the main site.)
+date: FIXME (date the lesson was moved to the jekyll repository and then added to the main site.)
 reviewers: FIXME
 editors: FIXME
 difficulty: 3